-Champex to Col du Forclaz [Day 4] sees you bid farewell to the mist-covered lake and head north-west for some sixty minutes on tarmac or light stony trails en route to the Auberge de Bon Abri and Plain de l’Au, where there is a small bar for drinks and snacks.
+Champex to Col du Forclaz [Day 4] sees you bidding farewell to the mist-covered lake and heading north-west for some sixty minutes on a mix of tarmac and light stony trail.
+First stop is at the Auberge de Bon Abri and Plain de l’Au, where there is a small bar for drinks and snacks.

-From here the main challenge of the day commences – a climb of 660 ms to the working dairy farm of Bovine [alt 1987 ms.] The ascent is in stages, so opportunities abound for taking breathers; and any morning mist will have dissipated by the time you get above the tree-line and start the approach to Bovine itself along a fine ridge of gentle gradient.
+From here the main challenge of the day commences – a climb of 660 ms to the working dairy farm of Bovine [alt 1987 ms.] The ascent is in stages, so opportunities abound for taking breathers.
+Once above the tree-line, access to Bovine is via a fine ridge of gentle gradient.

 As you approach, the sub-alpine air is rich with bovine aromas and the sound of cow bells.
 Enjoy the splendid views down valley to Martigny and the sight of Grand Combin in the distance.
 The food is nutritious, too; especially the vegetable soup (bouillon), omelets and fondue.
 You may have to queue for access to the one available toilet before you continue on your way with a short climb up to a gateway at Collet Portalo(u) [alt 2050 ms].

-With your fifth day, from Col du Forclaz to Argentiere, the challenge is ratcheted up a notch as you descend to the charming village of Trient with its prominent Romanesque church, before striding out on the tarmac to Le Peuty for 15 minutes.
-Shortly after your boots grace earth once again as you cross a field of yellow gentians and arrive at and cross the raging Nant Noir that signals the commencement of a three-hundred-meter climb in the shade, but with no views to appease your panting lungs.
+With your fifth day, from Col du Forclaz to Argentiere, the challenge is ratcheted up a notch as you descend to the charming village of Trient with its prominent Romanesque church.
+Then stride out on the tarmac to Le Peuty for 15 minutes before your boots grace earth once again.
+Cross a field of yellow gentians and arrive at and cross the raging Nant Noir ravine.
+This signals the commencement of a three-hundred-meter climb in the shade, but with no views to appease your panting lungs.

 From approximately 1745 ms alt, the path becomes a little less steep and the open nature of the countryside is guaranteed to occupy the mind.
-From the base of a rock staircase, you get your first fine views back down the Trient Valley as well as a glimpse of the refuge de Col de Balme up ahead in the distance, the day’s highest point and obvious lunch spot.
-Sitting on the skyline nearly 450 metres above, this refuge boasts the TMB’s worst toilet, some of its most expensive canned drinks and begrudging service, to boot.
-There’s only bottled water available and the exposed terrace is designed to ensure hikers refrain from lingering for too long – not the best welcome to France!
+From the base of a rock staircase, you get your first fine views back down the Trient Valley as well as a glimpse of the refuge de Col de Balme up ahead – the day’s highest point and lunch spot.
+Sitting on the Franco-Swiss Frontier, this refuge boasts the TMB’s worst toilet, some of its most expensive canned drinks and begrudging service.
+There’s only bottled water available and the exposed terrace is seemingly designed to ensure hikers refrain from lingering for too long – not the best welcome to France!

 Despite the refuge, then, you can congratulate yourself for reaching the giddy heights of Col de Balme [alt 2191 ms] and arriving at the Swiss-French border.
 From here the views down along the Arve valley are quite stunning and you catch first sight of Mont Blanc’s snow-covered dome itself.

 We follow the direction to the Col de Possettes and at the main junction [alt 1997 ms] opt for the lower, all-weather path (dir.
-Tre Le Champs) that passes above the Chalet de Balme [refreshments] but avoids the Aiguillette des Possettes, which can be quite tricky, especially under poor meteorological conditions.
+Tre Le Champs).
+This passes above the Chalet de Balme [refreshments], avoiding the tricky Aiguillette des Possettes, especially in poor weather.

-You have now done the day’s hard work and the rest of the trail is fairly easy-going, with the accent on gentle descents.
+You have now done the day’s hard work and the rest of the trail is fairly easy-going.
 You traverse some delightful alpine countryside and enjoy views off left down to Le Tour on the river Arve.

-The final day of your Mont Blanc experience, Argentiere to Les Praz de Chamonix, gives you a choice according to personal tastes that may also be influenced by the prevailing weather conditions.
-For those who suffer any vertigo-related symptoms, and if visibility is poor or rain predicted, take the red and yellow GRP from Col de Montets and climb the steep ascent to the remarkable ‘Grand Balcon du Sud’ and traverse the Massif des Aiguilles Rouges.
+The final day of your Mont Blanc experience and our description of walking the TMB [northern half] provides a choice.
+Opt for the TMB proper or an approved variant between Argentiere and Les Praz de Chamonix according to personal tastes and the prevailing weather conditions.
+For those who suffer from vertigo, and if visibility is poor or rain predicted, take the red and yellow GRP from Col de Montets and hike the remarkable ‘Grand Balcon du Sud’ and the Massif des Aiguilles Rouges.

-Alternatively, if metallic ladders pose you no problems [and they are quite modest and used by most] then opt for the main TMB route [GR], comprising a much gentler gradient, and enjoy the sites of roaming ibex on the way up to the impressive triangular-cum-needle-like rock outcrop known as Les Aiguilettes – and a bird’s eye view of Argentiere, 800 metres below.
-The first section of ladders are quite steep, but they are very sturdy and the grab handles along the ledges excellent, allowing you to negotiate the challenge with minimum difficulty with the addition of platforms and timber steps.
+Alternatively, if metallic ladders pose you no problems [and they are quite modest and used by most] then opt for the main TMB route [GR].
+The initial gradient is much gentler and the roaming ibex a main attraction on the way to the needle-like rock outcrop known as Les Aiguilettes – with its bird’s eye view of Argentiere 800 metres below.
+The first section of ladders is quite steep, but they are very sturdy and the grab handles along the ledges excellent.
+These allow you to negotiate the challenge with minimum difficulty aided by platforms and timber steps.
 The photos below should help you decide whether the GR is the right option for you.

 Whichever route you take, you will enjoy the finest views there are along the entire western side of the Mont Blanc massif.
-You converge on Lac Blanc and its fine refuge for a memorable terrace or lakeside lunch followed by a stroll round some of the tarn’s shores, space permitting!
-The walk to La Flagere takes about 90 minutes from here, so enjoy your last moments of the trail on the fabulous ‘Balcon du Sud’ but do make sure you reach the cable car station by 17.45 at the latest or you’ll be bedding down in the very basic refuge here until the next day instead of enjoying a celebratory evening meal in the valley below – Chamonix itself can wait!
+You converge on Lac Blanc and its fine refuge for a memorable terrace or lakeside lunch.
+Then enjoy a stroll round the tarn’s shores, space permitting!
+The stepped descent to La Flagere takes about 90 minutes from here and make sure you reach the cable car station by 17.45.
+If you don’t, you can add an extra hour to your day for the descent to the valley below and your celebratory meal – Chamonix itself can wait!

 To walk this TMB mini-tour, see: